karicfuller/Automated-HTML-and-CSS-Projects/README.md

 # Automated-HTML-and-CSS-Projects
-Projects for Automated HTML and CSS Course
+This repository is for the Tech Academy Automated Bootcamp course for HTML and CSS.